ponylang/ponylang-website/content/blog/last-week-in-pony-030523.md

 What happened during Office Hours this week is a mystery to me.
 I wasn't there and didn't get much of a summary.
 It sounds like folks had fun (as usual) though.

-Given that we generally don't have super detailed accountings of Office Hours (unless Adrian Boyko has the time to do an awesome write-up), you should join some time, there's a [calendar you can subscribe to](https://calendar.google.com/calendar/ical/4465e68ae24131ae00461a40893f2637a2c9ac510e311a44ff78680e2f183ce3%40group.calendar.google.com/public/basic.ics) to stay up-to-date with the schedule.
+Given that we generally don't have a super detailed accounting of Office Hours (unless Adrian Boyko has the time to do an awesome write-up), you should join some time, there's a [calendar you can subscribe to](https://calendar.google.com/calendar/ical/4465e68ae24131ae00461a40893f2637a2c9ac510e311a44ff78680e2f183ce3%40group.calendar.google.com/public/basic.ics) to stay up-to-date with the schedule.
 We do our best to keep the calendar up-to-date.

 And if it doesn't sound interesting, you can join and steer the conversation in directions you find interesting, so really, there's no excuse to not attend!